oneapi-src/oneMKL/docs/building_and_running_tests.rst

 Building and Running Tests
 ==========================

-The functional tests are enabled by default, and can be enabled/disabled with the CMake build parameter ``-DBUILD_FUNCTIONAL_TESTS=True/False``.
+The functional tests are disabled by default, and can be enabled/disabled with the CMake build parameter ``-DBUILD_FUNCTIONAL_TESTS=True/False``.
 Only the tests relevant to the enabled backends and target domains will be built.